Searching ...

 Sports

-In addition to these professional teams, Tampa has minor league baseball in the metro and facilities for spring training used by the New York Yankees.
-The city hosts multiple annual sports events, including the powerboating Thunder by the Bay, the International Dragon Boat Festival, Gasparilla Distance Classic, and the Valspar Championship Golf Tournament.
+In addition to these professional teams, Tampa hosts minor league baseball and has spring training facilities for the New York Yankees.
+The city hosts multiple annual sports events, including the powerboating Thunder by the Bay, the International Dragon Boat Festival, the Gasparilla Distance Classic, and the Valspar Championship Golf Tournament.

 Attractions

 Where do we even start?
 Locals have so many choices for entertainment.
 Maybe start with the theme park Busch Gardens-Tampa Bay with its high-speed and dramatic roller coasters?
-Perhaps its sister water park Adventure Island, with its cooling water slides, sounds perfect right about now.
+Perhaps its sister water park Adventure Island, with its cooling water slides and lazy river, sounds perfect right about now.

 Slow down more with family-friendly attractions.
 The Florida Aquarium is a state-of-the-art aquarium featuring over 20,000 aquatic animals and interactive exhibits.
 Lowry Park Zoo has over 1,300 animals from around the world, interactive exhibits, and rides.
 And the Glazer Children’s Museum is a hands-on museum designed for growing minds.